Going down. Giving head. BJs. Rimming. Whatever term you use or method you enjoy, it’s important to stay safe while your head’s in the game.

 PSA on dental hygiene: Make it a priority.
 Taking care of your teeth and gums could prevent bleeding gums, mouth sores, or other issues that increase your risk of getting HIV during oral sex.

-- There’s no risk of contracting HIV from swapping saliva, but it’s best to postpone oral sex if one or both partners have mouth cuts or sores.
+• There’s no risk of contracting HIV by swapping saliva, but it’s best to postpone oral sex if one or both partners have mouth cuts or sores.